 I'm a runner.
-In fact, running is one of my favourite activities to do.
-It costs nothing but a good pair of runners, and in the Northern suburbs of Melbourne there are loads of leafy green tracks, hills and trails to enjoy.
+Running is one of my favourite activities to do.
+It costs nothing but a good pair of runners, and in the Northern suburbs of Melbourne, there are loads of leafy green tracks, hills and trails to enjoy.

 When it comes to running, I find people fall into three categories:

-1. They live for it, absolute love it – and they’re impossible to stop, even when injured!
+1. They live for it, absolutely love it – and they’re impossible to stop, even when injured!

 2. They hate it, but they do it anyway because they know it keeps them fit.
 Or like myself, because I enjoy triathlons.

 3. They hate running… so they never do it – in which case, this probably isn’t relevant for you, so I guess you can stop reading and do something more exciting…

 However, if you do find yourself getting ready to tick off your new year's resolution to PB at Parkrun, run a half marathon, or just get the whim to go for a trot - here is a simple 3-step warm up, because chucking on your runners, and exploding like a bull out of a gate, is a recipe for disaster.

 Walk with gentle vigour for three to five minutes.
 Lots of people write off walking.
 But it’s the ideal low-intensity activity to ease your body out of sitting mode and into workout mode.
 Not only does walking bring up the temperature of the muscles and the core, but it enhances the blood flow to all the muscles you’ll need for running and sends your brain the message that it’s time to go.
 The motion of walking also takes the muscles, tendons, and joints through a range of motion that’s similar to what it will go through in running.